 Challenges

-The current system is a prototype based on system.
+The current system is a prototype based on a cardiomyocyte measuring system (see Table of Materials).
 Several components can be improved to provide a better user experience and data of higher quality.
 First, due to add-ons to the system, vibration and resonance can be an issue that will add noise to the signal.
 Also, the theta-glass holder and fast-step motor attachment method could be improved to make it less prone to vibration.

 Second, it is desirable to replace the fast-step motor with a piezo length actuator to increase the speed of solution switching and to obtain a more consistent motion.